Belgian Air Force: Aircraft procurement difficulties

 In June 1916 the nascent air force had received newer aircraft from the French in both single and double-seat versions of the Nieuport 10.
 The Belgians would continue to upgrade their aircraft throughout the war, though through their dependence on French manufacturers they became the stepchildren of the Allied effort from 1916 onwards.
 The introduction dates of various types, compared to the date of their acquisition by the Belgians, tells the tale.
 The Belgians got Nieuport 16s at the end of 1916.
 The Nieuport 17 came into service with the French as early as June 1916, but the Belgians received so few that in June 1917 they were still operating all their earlier Nieuports.
 They then contracted for newer Nieuport 23s, which were basically up-engined Nieuport 17s.
 Spad VIIs had entered French service on 2 September 1916; the Belgians first received them almost an entire year later, with the first one on board on 22 August 1917.
 In September 1917, Belgium had the Hanriot HD.1 supplied to it the year after it was introduced.
 Spad XIIIs also came on line that month, but would not show up in Belgian inventory until the next year.
 Sopwith Camels first went into service in May 1917 and the AMB received its first one on 29 November 1917.

 The AMB did make one attempt to design and build its own aircraft.
 However the Ponnier M1 was not good enough for production, and the ten or so manufactured ended up with clipped wings as powered "Penguin" rollers for training rookie pilots.

 Operational summary

 One of its flying ace pilots, Willy Coppens, became the top ranking balloon buster of World War I, as well as one of the war's top aces.
 Four other pilots from the tiny force also became aces with it: Andre de Meulemeester, Edmond Thieffry, Jan Olieslagers, and Fernand Jacquet.

-The fledgling air force was entrusted with flying both King Albert and Queen Elizabeth over the battle front at times.
+The fledgling air force was entrusted with flying both King Albert and Queen Elisabeth over the battle front at times.